How much does a landscape design cost in Chicago, IL?

 | Chicago Suburbs (Naperville, Schaumburg, Oak Park, Palatine) | Standard suburban lots; extensive HOA coverage; $8,000–$28,000 for full designs; clay soil drainage engineering required; salt-tolerant plant selection near streets and driveways; HOA design submission adds 2–6 weeks; high demand for outdoor living room designs with fire features and low-maintenance native plantings |

-How to Control Landscape Design Costs in Chicago
+How to Keep Costs Down in Chicago, Illinois

 - Design for clay soil drainage from day one — investing $2,500–$5,000 in proper drainage and soil amendment at design time prevents $8,000–$20,000 in plant replacement and hardscape repair over 5 years; a Chicago designer who skips drainage planning is cutting corners that will cost you significantly